 Cheapest Rideshare Car Insurance Companies: Bottom Line

-Whether you're a full-time rideshare driver or considering it as a side hustle, understanding rideshare insurance is essential.
-Standard auto insurance usually doesn't cover ridesharing, according to the Insurance Information Institute.
-Drivers need rideshare coverage as an add-on, a personal policy extension or a hybrid package.
+Standard auto insurance won't cover you while ridesharing, according to the Insurance Information Institute.
+You'll need rideshare coverage as an add-on, policy extension or hybrid package, whether you drive full-time or just on weekends.

 Compare Auto Insurance Rates